 Before anything else, bloggers should use relevant internal links, so that search engine bots are enabled to crawl and index their website.
 This is one of the smartest strategies used to dramatically reduce bounce rates.

 As a webmaster, your priority should always be to attract and engage visitors and to encourage them to spend as much time on your site as possible.
 The more quality content you provide them with, the likelier they will be to return and become fans of your blog, which means you’ll already have a base of loyal users who share and distribute your content.
+See our 20 tricks to engage with the audience and boost your traffic.

 Internal linking also owns a good share in your SEO strategy, as page views, bounce rates, and on-site times are Google’s core metrics when determining the position of any website on Google.
 But how do you actually make users stay on your website?
 To start with, you have to feed the blog with some genuinely useful content, and then pay attention to how comprehensive and friendly the interface is to easily redirect people to other interesting reads.
 Internal linking makes this a breeze, allowing users to switch between posts with only one click.